mward19/mward19.github.io/content/posts/My weird workflow/index.md

 +++
-date = '2024-11-24T10:20:00-07:00'
+date = '2024-11-25T19:14:00-07:00'
 showDate = true
-draft = true
+draft = false
 title = 'My weird devices'
 +++

 {{< katex >}}

 My friends and family constantly remind me that the devices I use to interact with my computer are... weird.
 I suppose they're right.
-But every time they mention it, I can't help but express *why they're so great!* I get my work done faster, cheaper, and more comfortably than anyone else I know because of them.
+But every time they mention it, I can't help but express *why they're so great!* I get my work done faster, cheaper, and more comfortably than anyone I know because of them.

+***

 ## My weird tablet